-There are approximately 9 sensitive receptors within 100m of the Installation boundary, the nearest sensitive receptor (Stallard Farm) is within the installation boundary.
+There are five sensitive receptors within 100m of the Installation boundary, the nearest sensitive receptor (the nearest point of their assumed property boundary) is approximately 8 metres to the east of the installation boundary.

-Guidance on our website concludes that applicants need to produce and submit a dust and bio aerosol risk assessment with their applications only if there are relevant receptors within 100 metres of their farm, e.g. the farmhouse or farm worker's houses.
+Guidance on our website concludes that applicants need to produce and submit a dust and bioaerosol management plan with their applications only if there are relevant receptors within 100 metres of their farm, e.g. the farmhouse or farm worker's houses.
 Details can be found via the link below:

 www.gov.uk/guidance/intensive-farming-risk-assessment-for-your-environmental-permit#air-emissions-dustand-bioaerosols.

-As there are receptors within 100m of the Installation, the Applicant was required to submit a dust and bio aerosol risk assessment in this format.
+As there are receptors within 100m of the Installation, the Applicant was required to submit a dust and bioaerosol management plan in this format.

 In the guidance mentioned above it states that particulate concentrations fall off rapidly with distance from the emitting source.
 This fact, together with the proposed good management of the Installation such as keeping areas clean from build-up of dust, and other measures in place to reduce dust and risk of spillages (e.g. litter and feed management/delivery procedures) all reduce the potential for emissions impacting the nearest receptors.
-The Applicant has confirmed the following issues could be a source of dust and have provided action to minimise emissions from these parameters:
+The Applicant has confirmed the following measures (for full control measures please refer to the relevant plan) in their operating techniques to reduce dust, which will inherently reduce bioaerosols: